synthetic-borealis/react-around-api-full/backend/README.md

 - Mongoose

 ## Running the Project
+- `npm run gen-env` — generate a .env file (run this before launching the server).
 - `npm run start` — to launch the server.
 - `npm run dev` — to launch the server with the hot reload feature.